schemacrawler/SchemaCrawler/schemacrawler-site/src/site/markdown/lint.md

 Valid lint dispatch methods are

-- terminate_system - Returns an error code of 1 to the system, by calling System.exit(1)
+- `terminate_system` - Return an error code of 1 to the system, by calling System.exit(1)
-- throw_exception - Throw a runtime exception
+- `throw_exception` - Throw a runtime exception
-- write_err - Write to stderr, and continue on
+- `write_err` - Write to stderr, and continue on
-- none - No dispatch, and continue on normally
+- `none` - No dispatch, and continue on normally

-Here is an example linter configuration, with a dispatch:
+Here is an example linter configuration, with a threshold defined, making it eligible for dispatch:

 ```
 <linter id="schemacrawler.tools.linter.LinterTableWithNoIndexes">